-Hemp CBD products are different from medical marijuana.
-CBD produces different medical benefits than THC.
+Hemp CBD products are different from marijuana and provide different benefits than THC.
 Hemp products have very low levels of Tetrahydrocannabinol (THC) and cause no psychoactive effects.
-Due to the compound levels, medical marijuana effects of THC vary greatly from the hemp effects of CBD.

 Hemplucid pays careful attention to the science appearing daily.
 Clinical trials from around the world confirm and reaffirm the nutritious value of CBD (cannabidiol).

 CBD is a widely celebrated daily nutritional staple, which can provide relief for an array of issues.
 Its ability to influence a wide range of receptor systems in the body and the brain makes CBD a valuable benefit for nutrition.

 We hope our website will become a valuable resource for people who want knowledge regarding Hemp and about the latest advances in CBD science.

 Cannabidiol has changed so many lives, and we believe this amazing substance will continue to redefine normal thinking about health.

 Influences Many Different Receptor Systems